THE TEAMS

 The 2020s

-Winning times carried over into the new decade under the guidance of manager Craig Counsell, with ferocious pitching often bailing out an undisciplined yet still powerful batting lineup that was expected to be fronted by Yelich—given a giant contract in 2020 before oddly struggling to retain MVP form.
+Winning times carried over into the new decade under the managerial guidance of Craig Counsell and later Pat Murphy, with ferocious pitching often bailing out an undisciplined yet still powerful batting lineup that was expected to be fronted by Yelich—given a giant contract in 2020 before oddly struggling to retain MVP form.
 Big crowds continued to eat it up, both inside and outside with plentiful bratwurst on the grills in the ballpark’s parking lots.

 Highlights of the Brewers’ History on This Great Game: